Mottie/Keyboard/README.markdown

 * An on-screen virtual keyboard embedded within the browser window which will popup when a specified entry field is focused.
 * The user can then type and preview their input before Accepting or Canceling.
 * Add custom keyboard layouts easily.
-* Add up to four key sets to each layout using the shift and alt keys.
+* Add up to four standard key sets to each layout that use the shift and alt keys.
+* Add any number of optional modifier keys (meta keys) to add more key sets.
-* Position the keyboard in any location around the element.
+* Position the keyboard in any location around the element, or target another element on the page.
 * Easily modify the key text to any language or symbol.
 * Allow direct input or lock the preview window.
-* Scroll through the other key sets using the mousewheel while hovering over a key to bypass the need to use alt and shift keys.
+* Scroll through the other key sets using the mousewheel while hovering over a key to bypass the need to use alt, shift or meta keys.
 * Easily type in characters with diacritics.
-Here are some combination examples:
+Here are some default combination examples - it is possible to add more.

     * ' + vowel ( vowel with acute accent, e.g. ' + e = é )
     * \` + vowel ( vowel with grave accent, e.g., \` + e = è )